Swimming can be great for AS

 It improves your general fitness, flexibility and strength in a safe, low impact environment.

-Strokes to be avoided include:
+Strokes to avoid

 After a few weeks of going swimming a couple of times a week for 30 minute sessions, try to add an extra weekly session.